maraujo010/car_api/readme.txt

 FRONTEND (testing)

 Browsing the url /test.php will show a OSM map with all the cars stored in the database.
-They are represented as small blue circles.
-Clicking on the map will select a location.
+They are represented as blue circles.
+Clicking on the map will select user position,
-Then a red circle is drawed at this location and all the nearest cars are selected with a green color.
+represented as a red circle.
+Then all the nearest cars are selected with a green circle (see screenshot.jpg)